DerekSelander/dsdump/docs/index.md

 Notice how the address of `main` changes from load to load.
 This is because the executables starting base address is changing for each run.

-But try getting the load address of `main` through the `nm` command:
+Observe the load address of `main` through the `nm` command:

 ```bash
 lolgrep:~$ nm ex2 | grep main
 0000000100000f50 T _main
 ```

-On my compilation, main is at `0000000100000f50`.
-This means that the virtual address `0000000100000f50` is being shifted every time the program is run.
+On my compilation, `main` is at `0x00000100000f50`.
+This means that the virtual address `0x00000100000f50` is being shifted every time the program is run.
 You can remove this automatic feature in `clang` easily enough via the following:

 ```bash
 lolgrep:~$ clang ex2.c -fno-pie -o ex2_nopie
 ```

-Now giving it a couple runs...
+Now give it a couple runs...

 ```bash
 lolgrep:~$ ex2_nopie